Friday, November 06, 2009

 Six More Tips for Selling More

-Continuing from the previous post, here are another six for more powerful personal marketing to small business owners.
+Continuing from the previous post, here are another six tips for more powerful personal marketing to small business owners.

 1. Emphasize specific benefits.
 How much money did you save Client A by finding them better equipment?
 What kind of yacht did Client B buy after you helped them land a big deal?